andreaevferrari/andreaevferrari.github.io/README.md

 <p style="font-size:14px;">
 <br>

 I studied at the University of Zurich/ETHZ (Swiss Federal Institute of Technology), and completed a PhD/DPhil at the Mathematical Institute of the University of Oxford.
 My MSc advisor was Niklas Beisert, my DPhil supervisor Lionel Mason.
-I have been affiliated with the Perimeter Institute, Durham University, the University of Edinburgh, DESY Hamburg.
-I am currently visiting the University of Cambridge.
+I have been affiliated with the Perimeter Institute, Durham University, and most recently the University of Edinburgh and DESY, Hamburg.
+I am currently on a long-term visit to the University of Cambridge.

 </p>